 Instructor: Dean Neasham Teaches: Guitar, Bass, Voice, Music Theory, Lessons Co-ordinator

-Dean has been teaching for over 10 years.
+Dean has been teaching for almost 20 years.
 He teaches all musical styles and all ages.
 Dean is also a contemporary worship leader.
 Feel free to contact Dean with any questions, comments or concerts regarding the lesson program.

 Brad Bays, Instructor